Pfern/ADER17/README.md

 		LO_9.2 - The statistics behind functional enrichment analysis LO_9.3 - Using functional enrichment analysis with your lists of genes

-For each outcome design an exercise
+Exercises for each

-	LO_1.1 - Question: What choices do you have when sending your samples to sequencing facility?
+	LO_1.1 -

 	LO_1.2 - Question: How do these choices influence the kind of questions you can answer?